 It’s hard to select a single top recommendation since all the pumps on this list are exceptional.
 However, the Spectra S1 Breast Pump is the best breast pump to increase milk supply in both home and at work.

-If you’re considering a manual pump, then the Bumblebee Manual Breast Pump is a good option.
+If you’re considering a manual pump, then the Haakaa Manual Silicone Breast Pump is a good option.
 It’s simple, efficient, and comes at a great price.